erwald/blog/posts/child-prodigies.md

 2. developing concrete strategies, tactics, openings and maxims; and
 3. using previously developed strategies, tactics, openings and maxims to play chess.

-And in, morality, say, it could be
+And in morality, say, it could be

 1. observing the world and human and animal behaviour and creating from these observations a way of thinking about right and wrong;
 2. using such ways of thinking to reason about concrete moral issues; and